GYANENDRA8080/TechGyan/README.md

-# TechGyan Online Learning Platform
+# iSchool-ELearning Management System

-TechGyan (E-Learning Management System)” is comes under the Web Based Application.
+iSchool (E-Learning Management System)” is comes under the Web Based Application.
 This application is developed with the help of HTML, CSS, Bootstrap, PHP, MySQL. iSchool is a powerful Learning Management System implementing the latest trends in e-learning.
 A flexible web-based learning experience allows you to go through a guided curriculum or choose lessons on an as-needed basis.

 ![](website-images/website-HomePage.PNG)